vfzapata/TechDocs/docs/software-architecture/Frontend-Architecture.md

     Submit
    </Button>
    ```
+2. <strong>Scalability:</strong> It refers to the system’s ability to handle increasing amounts of work, users, or data efficiently, without compromising performance, reliability, or maintainability.

+   </br><strong>Why it matters:</strong>
+   - Supports business growth.
+   - Prevents technical debt accumulation.
+   - Improves long-term maintainability.
+   - Enables faster onboarding and collaboration.

+   <strong>When evaluating scalability, always ask yourself the following questions:</strong>
+   - <strong>Codebase scalability:</strong> Can your codebase support more features and contributors without becoming messy or hard to manage?
+   - <strong>Component scalability:</strong> Are components reusable, composable, and easy to extend?
+   - <strong>Performance scalability:</strong> Can your UI handle large datasets or heavy interactions smoothly?

+   </br><strong>Example:</strong> A dashboard that starts with 3 charts might work fine, but if the business adds 20 more widgets later, the architecture should still support fast rendering, lazy loading, and maintainability.

-2. <strong>Clear and Clean Project Navigation:</strong> Organize files and folders in a consistent, discoverable structure.
+4. <strong>Clear and Clean Project Navigation:</strong> Organize files and folders in a consistent, discoverable structure.

    </br><strong>Why it matters:</strong>
    - Improves developer onboarding.